shiwano/errdef/README.md

 ### Extracting Field Values

-The field extractor provides several convenient, chainable methods for safely retrieving values from an error instance, especially for handling cases where a field might not exist.
+The field extractor provides several helper methods for retrieving values from an error instance, especially for handling cases where a field might not exist.

 ```go
 errWithCode := ErrPaymentFailed.New("payment failed")